Halfway to Heaven (horse): 2008: three-year-old season

 On her first appearance as a three-year-old, Halfway to Heaven contested the Leopardstown 1,000 Guineas Trial Stakes over seven furlongs on 6 April.
-Ridden as in both her previous races by Seamie Heffernan, the filly took the lead in the final quarter mile but was overtaken in the closing stages and finished second, beaten a head by the Dermot Weld-trained Sunset.
+Ridden as in both her previous races by Seamie Heffernan, the filly took the lead in the final quarter mile but was overtaken in the closing stages and finished second, beaten a head by the Dermot Weld-trained Caribbean Sunset.
 On 11 May, Halfway to Heaven was sent to France and moved up in class to contest the Group One Poule d'Essai des Pouliches over 1600 metres at Longchamp Racecourse.
 In an exceptionally strong renewal of the race, she started at odds of 24/1 and finished third behind Zarkava and Goldikova after leading briefly in the straight.
 Two weeks later, Halfway to Heaven returned to Ireland for the Irish 1,000 Guineas over one mile at the Curragh for which she started at odds of 13/2.
 Heffernan tracked the leaders before taking the lead two and a half furlong from the finish.
-In a four-way photo finish Halfway to Heaven prevailed from Tuscan Evening, Mad About You and Sunset.
+In a four-way photo finish Halfway to Heaven prevailed from Tuscan Evening, Mad About You and Caribbean Sunset.
 After the race O'Brien commented; "She is a hardy lady and has come on for every run and I am delighted with her.
 Seamus gave her a great ride, her form was there and she is a very consistent filly.
 We knew they would go a solid pace and the race was fair for everyone.
 We will have a look at the Coronation now as she gets the mile well."